Close

 She is the LSHTM Principal Investigator and Consortium Modelling Lead for the LIGHT Consortium, a cross-disciplinary global health research programme which aims to support policy and practice in transforming gendered pathways to health for people with TB in urban settings, and she chairs the International Union Against Tuberculosis and Lung Disease working group on Gender Equity in TB.

 She has led work within a broader team to quantify the dynamics of pathways across the spectrum of Mtb infection and TB disease.
-Her current research extends this work to explore the role of early and asymptomatic disease in areas relevant to TB policy and research, including burden estimation, community screening approaches, and trial design.
+Her current research extends this work to explore the role of early and asymptomatic disease in areas relevant to TB policy and research, including community screening approaches, burden estimation, and trial design.
 She is a Co-Investigator on PACE TB MOD, which aims to quantify the potential epidemiological and economic impacts of different TB interventions across settings.

 Disease and Health Conditions